-In a fully controllable scenario, all agents are managed by one or more traffic agent models, thereby ensuring that all agents are reactive and capable of responding to any changes in the behavior of surrounding agents.
-We consider scenarios comprising a single additional agent alongside the ego agent still as partially controllable, even though all agents in the scenario are controlled.
-The full controllable setting can be further classified into two distinct categories: \textit{agent-centric} and \textit{scene-centric} \cite{xu_bits_2023}.
-In a scene-centric setting, joint predictions are generated for all (or a subset of) agents' actions within a given scene, with a focus on realistic interaction behavior.
-In contrast, in agent-centric settings, each dynamic object (e.g., vehicles, pedestrians) makes decisions in a decentralized manner without explicit coordination, achieved either by using replicas of the same agent model or different types of agent models.
-The agent-centric setup is particularly well-suited for practical simulation use cases, where different types of agent models (rule-based or learning-based) interact within a scenario.
-Solely relying on rule-based agent models can result in traffic simulations that lack the necessary expressiveness for developing or evaluating features of \ac{AV}.
-Since analytical models often stop for the ego agent to avoid collisions, reducing the ego agent's incentive to learn collision avoidance strategies \cite{gulino_waymax_2024}.
+In a scenario with full behavior control, all entities have their own decision making system and are able to respond to changes in the behavior of surrounding entities.
+The full controllable setting can be further classified: \textit{agent-centric} and \textit{scene-centric} \cite{xu_bits_2023}.
+In a scene-centric setting, joint predictions are generated for all (or a subset of) entities' actions within a given scene, focusing on realistic interaction behavior.
+In contrast, in agent-centric settings, each dynamic object makes decisions in a decentralized manner, without explicit coordination, using either replicas of the same behavior function or different types of behavior functions.
+The agent-centric setup is particularly well-suited for practical simulation use cases, where entities with different behavior types interact.